nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Design Considerations:

-**Aspect: If listEvents should sort events permanently:**
+**Aspect: If `listEvents` should sort events permanently:**
 * **Alternative 1 (current choice):** Sort all events permanently.
   * Pros: Easy to implement.
   * Cons: Whenever events are added, they are always added as the last event in the event list.
 Once sorted, the order cannot be returned to the order which events were added.
 * **Alternative 2:** Sort all events temporarily.
-  * Pros: When users sort their events, the ordering of the events in the ModelManager stays constant.
+  * Pros: When users sort their events, the ordering of the events in `ModelManager` stays constant.
   * Cons: Hard to implement as a new form of storage or memory has to be created to maintain the relative ordering of events.